Join Our Movement

 FACT

-Poverty particularly affects the elderly, the disabled, and children: it is estimated that half of all American children will have received food stamps by the time they reach age 18.
-More than 75% of households receiving SNAP have at least one child, elderly, and/or disabled person living there.
-Only 17% of SNAP benefits go to households that don’t meet these criteria.
+Poverty particularly affects seniors, people with disabilities, and children.
+It is estimated that half of all American children will have received SNAP benefits by the time they reach age 18.
+More than 75% of households receiving SNAP have at least one child, senior, and/or disabled person living there.

 MYTH